Anna Borghi

 Anna M. Borghi is a cognitive psychologist known for her work on embodied cognition and embodied language comprehension.
 She is Professor of Psychology at the Sapienza University of Rome and an associate researcher at the Institute of Cognitive Sciences and Technology, Italian Research Council.
 Borghi has served as Specialty Chief Editor of Frontiers in Psychology (area: Theoretical and Philosophical Psychology).

 Biography

 Borghi received her Laurea in Philosophy in 1987 and her PhD in Experimental Psychology in 1997 from the University of Bologna.
 Her dissertation was titled Struttura e funzione nella concettualizzazione: il ruolo della percezione, del linguaggio e della conoscenza [Structure and function in categorization: the role of perception, language and knowledge].
 Much of Borghi's early work was focused on how conceptual categories are structured, with her later work centering around embodied cognition.

-After her PhD work, she completed a post doctorate fellowship and collaborated with Laurence Barsalou at Emory University, and subsequently with Arthur Glenberg at the University of Wisconsin-Madison.
+After her PhD work, she completed a post doctorate fellowship and collaborated with Laurence Barsalou at Emory University, and subsequently with Arthur M. Glenberg at the University of Wisconsin-Madison.
 The collaboration with Glenberg resulted in well cited paper "Putting Words in Perspective", where the authors presented evidence that there was a link between conceptual knowledge and action.